d-morrison/IntroStatActivities/_book/12-A18-paired-theory.md

 * Given a research question involving paired differences, construct the null and alternative hypotheses in words and using appropriate statistical symbols.

-* Describe and perform a simulation-based hypothesis test for a paired mean difference.
+* Describe and perform a theory-based hypothesis test for a paired mean difference.

-* Interpret and evaluate a p-value for a simulation-based hypothesis test for a paired mean difference.
+* Interpret and evaluate a p-value for a theory-based hypothesis test for a paired mean difference.

-* Use bootstrapping to find a confidence interval for a paired mean difference.
+* Use theory-based methods to find a confidence interval for a paired mean difference.

 * Interpret a confidence interval for a paired mean difference.